erickcastelli/phasex/README.md

 - and many others...

 ## How to use phasex:
-PHASEX used shapeit4 to phase bi-allelic variants (considering the PS field) and BEAGLE 4.1 to phase multiallelic variants considering the scafold infered by Shapeit4.
+PHASEX used shapeit4 to phase bi-allelic variants (considering the PS field) and BEAGLE 4.1 to phase multiallelic variants considering the scaffold inferred by Shapeit4.

-Assuming that you have moved the binary to /usr/local/bin or onother directory in the PATH, follow these instructions:
+Assuming that you have moved the binary to /usr/local/bin or another directory in the PATH, follow these instructions:
 > phasex

 You will see the main functions